7 Facts from our Paw Print Genetics Review

 The company is continuously adding new disease and trait tests to its catalog.
 In 2021, it announced 46 new tests.

-Originally owned by Genetic Veterinary Sciences, Inc, the company was purchased by the Michigan-based company Neogen Corp in late 2021.
+Originally owned by Genetic Veterinary Sciences, Inc, the Michigan-based company Neogen Corp purchased it in late 2021.
 Neogen also acquired the other genetic screens owned by the original company, including Canine HealthCheck, My CatScan, and AvianDx.

 Paw Print Genetics is a major genetic testing company for canines, especially useful for breeders, veterinarians, and individuals.
 If you’re already thinking about genetic tests for your dog, you may also be interested in knowing the extent of genetic information contained in your genes.